Effective Date: April 22, 2011

 (1) Cited as a requirement within a NASA directive or U.S. law, or

-(2) Invoked by other NASA requirements documents (e.g., contracts, including, but not limited to, the JPL contract and program/project documents).
+(2) Invoked by other NASA requirements documents (e.g., contracts, including, but not limited to, the JPL (an FFRDC) contract and program/project documents).

 Requirements in technical standards and specifications are identified by using the word "shall" and denote mandatory compliance by programs and projects.